airnativeextensions/nativeextensions-documentation/docs/ocr/index.md

 ## Documentation

-The [wiki](https://github.com/distriqt/ANE-OCR/wiki) forms the best source of detailed documentation for the extension along with the [asdocs](http://docs.airnativeextensions.com/ocr/docs).
+The [documentation site](https://docs.airnativeextensions.com/docs/ocr) forms the best source of detailed documentation for the extension along with the [asdocs](https://docs.airnativeextensions.com/asdocs/ocr).

 Quick Example: